grew-nlp/grew_doc/content/doc/clustering.md

   * List sub-relations used with `acl` relation in **UD_Swedish-Talbanken** {{< tryit "http://universal.grew.fr/?corpus=UD_Swedish-Talbanken@2.12&pattern=pattern { e: GOV -[1=acl]-> DEP }&clust1_key=e.2">}}

 ### Clustering on the full label of an edge
-With the clustering key `e.label`, the matchings are clustered following the full label of edge `e` present in the (positive part of) main request. **NB** the way the label value is reported depends on the configuration used.
+With the clustering key `e.label`, the matchings are clustered according to the full label of edge `e` present in the (positive part of the) main request.
+**NB** the way the label value is reported depends on the configuration used.

 #### Example
   * List relations used for auxiliaries in **UD_Italian-ParTUT** {{< tryit "http://universal.grew.fr/?corpus=UD_Italian-ParTUT@2.12&pattern=pattern { e:M -> N; N [upos=AUX] }&clust1_key=e.label">}}